lilaspourpre/acl-2020/_pages/home.md

 Join our <a href="https://t.me/+RK3hR9_UClkoFHc2">telegram chat.</a>

 <h2>News</h2>
+**August 6, 2023.** Poster submission is re-opened until August, 25.
+{: .notice--info}

-**June 4, 2023.** Notification of acceptance is moved to August, 22!
+**August 2, 2023.** Notification of acceptance is moved to August, 22!
 Camera-ready version is due September, 10.
 {: .notice--info}

 **June 4, 2023.** Abstract submission deadline is moved to July, 13!
 Paper submission is due July, 20.